chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/package-search/mcp.md

     messages=[
         {
             "role": "user",
-            "content": "Explain how numpy implements its FFT", }
+            "content": "Explain how numpy implements its FFT.
+Use package search.", }
     ],
     mcp_servers=[